 Optional behavior for DVD+RW media is defined.
-If a background format is in progress and deicing is not completed, the format de-icing operation shall be stopped at some DVD+RW ECC block boundary.
+If a background format is in progress and de-icing is not completed, the format de-icing operation shall be stopped at some DVD+RW ECC block boundary.
+If the formatting is Quick Start, then each ECC block of the lead-in beyond the Initial Zone must be initialized.
 No further writing shall occur.
 If the medium mounted is DVD+RW and there is no background format in progress, then no operation shall occur and this shall not be considered an error.
 In this case, the drive shall support FDCB bit maps.